sx404/gekko/README.md

 **See screenshots folder**

+- Extended trading strategy possibilities:
+   - set the trading amount within the advice (e.g. 50% of my portfolio)
+   - set market making or market taking order options within the advice
+   - receive "onCandle" events inside the strategy, to get 1 minute candles and allow developers to build multi-timeframe strategies
+   - receive "onAdvice" events inside the strategy for plugin-to-plugin communication, e.g. notify the strategy with telegram initiated advices, or create containers with multiple strategies.
 - Core enhancements to write async trading strategies with new async tulip and talib indicator wrappers.
-The introduction of the asyc/await pattern allows developers to write multi-timeframe and multi-market strategies using talib/tulip indicators within any multi-timeframe.
-The core is able to wait for async operations to finish, like db reading or internet access, without running into race conditions.
+The asyc/await gekko core pattern allows developers to write multi-timeframe and multi-market strategies with talib andtulip indicators. within any multi-timeframe candles.
+The core is able to wait for async strategies without running into race conditions.
 - Rewritten telegram bot
   - User mode
     - list trading pair, strategy and candle size